Injecting Insight Into HMOs with Our Annual HMO Survey

 Cigna: Yes, when appropriate, physician’s assistants or nurse practitioners can work together with a physician.
 Yes, customers can request an annual physical examination.

 Health Net of CA: As long as a physician’s assistant or nurse practitioner is under the physician’s guidance and providing treatments under the scope of his or her license, treatment is covered.
-Members have the right to have exams conducted by physicians rather than physician assistants or nurse practitioners.
+Members have the right to have exams conducted by physicians rather than by physician assistants or nurse practitioners.

 Kaiser Permanente: Yes, members have the option to request treatment by a PCP, physician’s assistant (PA), or nurse practitioner (NP) when they are available and when medically appropriate.
 PAs and NPs are licensed health care practitioners who work in a variety of specialties, including pediatrics, obstetrics/gynecology, cardiology, pulmonary medicine, and gastroenterology.